tomasherceg/dotvvm-docs/Pages/control-development-markup-controls-with-code.md

 Only in this case the value will be persisted.
 If you set the `Title` property from the code-behind, the value will be written into the `DeliveryAddressTitle` property in the viewmodel and you will find it there on the next postback.

-> If you need to persist any state information in the markup control, it must be done by data-binding to some viewmodwl property.
+> If you need to persist any state information in the markup control, it must be done by data-binding to some viewmodel property.

 ### ControlCommand Binding

 If you need to add custom logic in the markup control, you can declare a method (e.g. `ClearAddress`) in the code behind file and invoke it using `controlCommand: ClearAddress()` binding.

-Alternatively, we could have this method in the viewmodel, but in that case the `IAddress` interface would have to declare this method and all classes that implement the interface would have to implementat also the `ClearAddress` method.
+Alternatively, we could have this method in the viewmodel, but in that case the `IAddress` interface would have to declare this method and all classes that implement the interface would have to implement also the `ClearAddress` method.

 In this case, the `ClearAddress` can be declared in the code behind file because it does the same thing in all of the implementations.